File tab in the upper-left corner of your Word window.

 How do I remove a checkbox from a Word document?

-To remove a Checkbox Content Control, click on it to select it (it will show a gray border), then press the Delete key on your keyboard.
+To remove a Checkbox Content Control, click on it to select it (it will show a grey border), then press the Delete key on your keyboard.
 For Legacy Form Fields, you typically need to disable Design Mode first, then select the checkbox and press Delete.

 What if my checkboxes are not clickable?